 6 – MS Tech 1 (Digital literacy)

 The computer is a fascinating machine capable of a variety of tasks.
 Digital Literacy seeks to verse one better in utilizing the core capabilities of standard computer software.
-This course will see students studying digital safety, word processing software, presentation software, and dive into video editing and production.
+This course will see students studying digital safety, word processing software, presentation software, and diving into video editing and production.

 7 – MS Tech 2 (Robotics & 3D printing)

-In the second year of the middle school technology sequence, students are introduced to the tools in the Makerspace.
-Students will learn about the design process, how to build Lego robots, how to program and use a 3D printer, and more.
+In the second year of the middle school technology sequence, students are introduced to the tools in the makerspace.
+Students will learn about the design process, how to build LEGO robots, how to program and use a 3D printer, and more.

 8 – MS Tech 3 (Coding)

-This class is an introduction to programming using the language Python and problem solving through programming logic.
+This class is an introduction to programming using the language Python and problem-solving through programming logic.
 Python has consistently been in the top 10 programming languages for several years, with many sites considering it number 1 this year.
 Being able to program Python is highly in demand across many career fields, even those that aren’t explicitly programming.
 It is even hotter now, due to its prevalence in machine learning, statistics, and AI.

 AP Computer Science Principles

 AP Computer Science Principles introduces students to the breadth of computer science.
 In this course, students will learn to design and evaluate solutions and to apply computer science to solve problems through the development of algorithms and programs.
 They will incorporate abstraction into programs and use data to discover new knowledge.
 Students will also explain how computing innovations and computing systems, including the Internet, work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.
-AP Computer Science Principles is equivalent to an introductory, college-level breadth course in computer science and will culminate with the opportunity to take the advanced placement exam.
+AP Computer Science Principles is equivalent to an introductory, college-level breadth course in computer science and will culminate with the opportunity to take the Advanced Placement exam.

 AP Computer Science A